A Bayesian factor analysis model for non-randomised staggered designs: Introduction

-Counterfactual imputation models generally provide estimates of the individual treatment effects (ITEs) quantifying the impact that the intervention had at each time point during an exposed unit's post-intervention period.
+Counterfactual imputation models generally provide estimates of the individual treatment effects (ITEs) or estimates of treatment effects that summarise several ITEs.
+ITEs quantify the impact that the intervention had at each time point during an exposed unit's post-intervention period.
 ITEs are obtained as the difference between the observed post-intervention outcomes and imputed intervention-free outcomes.
 ITEs have a straightforward interpretation, which can be valuable to policy makers.
 However, estimating ITEs requires modelling the joint distribution of potential outcomes -- intervention-free and under intervention -- including modelling the associations between potential outcomes for the same unit at the same time period \cite{ding_causal_2018}.
-Since only one potential outcome from each unit can ever be observed for one specific time period, it is up to the researcher to formulate reasonable assumptions about these associations.
-For modelling convenience, most commonly, existing approaches assume that these potential outcomes are independent conditional on some covariates.
-These methods do not provide a means to investigate the sensitivity of results to this fundamental assumption \cite{Ding2018}, a task that is particularly challenging when dealing with count outcomes.
+Since only one potential outcome from each unit can ever be observed for one specific time period, the associations between potential outcomes cannot be estimated from the data.
+Thus, several authors have suggested to vary the parameter governing the associations between potential outcomes in a plausible range as a sensitivity analysis \cite{richardson_transparent_2011, ding_potential_2016}.
+However, existing counterfactual imputation approaches assume potential outcomes are independent conditional on some covariates for modelling convenience without providing any means of investigating the sensitivity of results to this fundamental assumption.

 An alternative to ITEs are conditional average treatment effects (CATEs) quantifying the average intervention effect conditional on effect modifiers and characteristics of the intervention in a population of units \cite{li_bayesian_2023}.
 Since we are dealing with count data, we are specifically interested in conditional average risk ratios.
 The estimation of CATEs does not require assumptions regarding the joint distribution of potential outcomes.
 However, in applications in which the population of units is small and fully observed, for example, in our application the sample of ODNs is exhaustive, CATEs are challenging to interpret.
 CATEs refer to a super-population of units, which, if all units are observed, is hard to conceptualise.
 CATEs are popular in the analysis of stepped-wedge cluster randomised trials, which are staggered intervention designs with randomised intervention start times \cite{kenny_analysis_2022}.
 The literature on estimating CATEs from non-randomised interventions with staggered adoption is limited.